-When you are trying to enjoy your patio, nothing ruins a beautiful afternoon more than a swarm of these noxious pests landing on your arms or face or invading the plate of tapas and glass of lemonade at your elbow.
-Short of spraying yourself and your surroundings with nasty-smelling chemicals, there are several ways to discourage flies from using your patio as their own private cocktail lounge.
+When you're trying to enjoy your patio, nothing ruins a beautiful afternoon more than a swarm of these noxious pests landing on your arms or invading your tapas and lemonade.
+Flies reproduce quickly, which means your backyard patio could become overwhelmed with the flying pests quickly.
+Short of spraying yourself and your surroundings with nasty-smelling chemicals, there are several ways to discourage flies from using your patio as their private cocktail lounge.

 Eliminate Food and Breeding Areas

 To eliminate flies, you must eliminate the places where they breed.
 Flies are attracted to moisture and breed in decaying meat and vegetation.
 Make sure that trash cans have tight-fitting lids and move them away from the patio.
 Likewise, situate your compost heap away from the patio, and cover food waste with lawn clippings or other dry matter.

 Promptly remove animal feces, dead birds, and dead animals from your yard.
 Houseflies lay hundreds of eggs in their lifetime with maggots hatching from the eggs within 24 hours, so you should remove pet waste and other decaying matter as often as possible until the infestation is under control.

 Because flies need moisture and rotting material to breed, landscaping and garden maintenance are crucial to keeping flies away from your patio.
 Keep grass trimmed, and trim trees and bushes.
 Rake leaves and mulch or compost them.
 Remove any standing water, including that in planters.
 Straw is a popular place for flies to breed, so keep this in mind when decorating for holidays like Halloween, and place straw bales well away from your patio.

 Use Citronella Products